Richard H. Lawler: Career

 And even though the transplant operation took place in a Catholic hospital and was approved by the nun who headed it, some Catholic clergy denounced the operation.
-Surgeon James West explained: "The clergy in particular opposed this procedure — they were opposed to the idea that you could take tissue from someone and put it someone who was alive, and it would come back to life."
+Surgeon James West explained: "The clergy in particular opposed this procedure — they were opposed to the idea that you could take tissue from someone and put it in someone who was alive, and it would come back to life."

 Lawler continued his urological and surgical career until his retirement in 1979.
 But he never performed another transplant.
 "We just wanted to get it started," he said in an interview.
 "For our group to have done another (transplant) would have been like waving a red flag in front of a bull."

 Lawler's reputation, however, recovered in time.
 In 1970, he was nominated for a Nobel Prize in Physiology or Medicine for his role in the first solid organ transplant in the history of medicine.
 In 1974, he was feted at a symposium in his honor at Little Company of Mary attended by more than 300 guests, including transplant surgeons from the leading transplant centers in the Midwest.
 Lawler was hailed in a 2014 medical trade publication as one of world's nine top nine medical pioneers for their "important firsts in medicine" that ranged from Louis Pasteur's germ theory of disease to Francis Crick's foundation of molecular biology.
 According to the article, Lawler's "success paved the way for others to see the possibility of organ transplant as a viable treatment option."

 In addition to his role at Little Company of Mary, Lawler was a senior attending surgeon at Cook County Hospital in Chicago, a professor of surgery at the Cook County Graduate School of Medicine and an associate professor of surgery at his medical alma mater, Loyola University Chicago Stritch School of Medicine.